yanmagale/twitter-event-audience/README.md

 # Next Steps
 - Deploy to Heroku or other online service
-- Receive a escecific hastag to seach
+- Receive a especific hastag to seach